oxctl/tool-support/README.md

     WWW-Authenticate: Bearer realm="canvas-lms"

-but when it's from an missing JWT it's:
+but when it's from a missing JWT it's:

      WWW-Authenticate: Bearer realm="proxy"